gatsbyjs/gatsby/docs/docs/glossary.md

 ### Config

-The config file, `gatsby-config.js` tells Gatsby information about your website.
+The configuration file, `gatsby-config.js` tells Gatsby information about your website.
 A common option set in config is your sites meta data that can power your SEO meta tags.

 ## D

 ### Database

 A database is a structured collection of data or content.
-Often a [CMS](#cms) will save to a database.
+Often a [CMS](#cms) will save to a database using [back-end technologies](#back-end).
 They're often accessed in Gatsby via a [source plugin](#source-plugin)

 ### Data Source

 A source of data that usually gets fed into Gatsby using [source plugins](#source-plugin).
-A data source is often a [CMS](#cms).
+A data source is often a [Headless CMS](#headless-cms), but it could also include Markdown, JSON, or YAML files.

 ### Development Environment

-The [environment](#environment) for when you're developing your code.
-It's accessed through the [CLI](#cli) using `gatsby develop`.
+The [environment](#environment) when you're developing your code.
+It's accessed through the [CLI](#cli) using `gatsby develop`, and provides extra error reporting and things to help you debug before building for [production](#production-environment).

 ### Deploy